 The time component of the trial is only applicable if your site billing mode is millisecond-based.

-If you are using Chargebee's hosted pages you will have to collect card details on sign-up (as they come with card fields that cannot be disabled).
-If you are using the API on the other hand, you can choose to collect card details at sign-up or at a later time during the trial period.
-With either option, you have the flexibility of charging your customer at any time during the trial or when it is over.
+If you are using Chargebee's In-app checkout, you can choose to overgo card details collection on sign-up.
+If you are using APIs you can choose to collect card details at sign-up or at a later time during the trial period.

 Yes.
-If a subscription is in trial and the card details are available, you can charge the card and change the subscription from trial to active immediately through the API.
+If a subscription is in trial and the card details are available, you can charge the card and change the subscription from trial to active immediately through the Chargebee user interface or using APIs.

 After the trial period is over, Chargebee automatically tries to charge the customers.
 If the details of the card on file are invalid or incorrect, and the transaction fails, Chargebee will go through the dunning (retry) process.